jessiejia0809/truman/docs/setting-up-truman/installing-truman/setting-up-truman-locally.md

 <details>
 <summary><b>Mac/Linux</b></summary>

-1. Edit the .env file with nano by entering `nano .env` in the terminal.
+1. Edit the .env file with nano (or your favorite command line editor) by entering `nano .env` in the terminal.
 2. Replace the value of the key **MONGODB_URI=** with the URL that you recorded down earlier to tell the application which database to connect to (i.e. replace the value to the right of the equals signs with the connection string; see the screenshot below as an example).
 Make sure that there are no spaces between the key and the connection string.
 3. Exit the nano window with **CTRL+X.**
 4. Before exiting, you will be asked if you want to save your changes to the file.
 Press **Y** and hit **Enter** to save.